Last updated 08/12/2022

 The 15th Delegate Assembly of the European Young Chemists’ Network (EYCN) took place in Sitges, Spain, on January 26–29, 2020.
 It was organized in collaboration with the Catalan Chemical Society (SCQ).
 During the DA, EYCN Delegates and board members presented their activities and discussed future plans.
 Moreover, this event hosted a number of special guests, including Prof. Javier García Martínez, the President-Elect of the International Union of Pure and Applied Chemistry (IUPAC), Prof. Pilar Goya Laza, the President of the European Chemical Society (EuChemS), and Dr. Haymo Ross, the Editor-in-Chief of Chemistry—A European Journal.
 The EYCN also held an election for a new treasurer and new Science-Team leader.
 See the new members of the Board here.

 14th Delegate Assembly

-The EYCN Board together with the German Chemical Society (GDCh) and the German Young Chemists (JCF) have the pleasure to announce that the 14th EYCN Delegate Assembly (DA) will take place in Bremen (Germany) from 17th to 20th of March, 2019.
+The EYCN Board together with the German Chemical Society (GDCh) and the German Young Chemists (JCF) organized the 14th EYCN Delegate Assembly and the 2nd European Young Chemists Meeting (EYCheM) in Bremen (Germany) from March 17-20, 2019.

 13th Delegate Assembly